Collinslenjo/loan/README.md

 Django Python Loan system
 > (still in Development )

-Clone the repository.
 #### Getting started

+- Clone the repository,
-Install all the requirements in your environment.
+- Install all the requirements in your environment.

-`pip install -r requirements.txt`
+- `pip install -r requirements.txt`

-After that, run the app using Django manage.py.
+- After that, run the app using Django manage.py.

-`python manage.py runserver`
+- `python manage.py runserver`

-Access the homepage on `http://localhost:8000`
+- Access the homepage on `http://localhost:8000`